Dragon Ball Logo

 Dragon Ball Logo 1996-present

-One of the most popular emblems belongs to the video game Dragon Ball Z. In this variant, the name of the series is presented on a white background.
+One of the most popular emblems belongs to the video game Dragon Ball Z. In this variant, the series name is displayed on a white background.
 The first two words are written together and separated using a color palette: the yellow half is on the left, and the red half is on the right.
 The height of the letters is also uneven.

 2012 – today